google/WebFundamentals/src/content/en/updates/2016/03/chrome-50-deprecations.md

 This event existed to support the Gecko compatibility properties `position` and `totalSize`.
-Support for all three was dropped in Mozilla 22 and the functionality has long been superceded by the [`ProgressEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+Support for all three was dropped in Mozilla 22 and the functionality has long been superseded by the [`ProgressEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).